travis-ci/docs-travis-ci-com/user/languages/perl6.md

 step, or you could use [panda](https://github.com/tadzik/panda) (the Perl 6 module package manager) like so:

-### When Overriding Build Commands, Do Not Use sudo
     install:
         - rakudobrew build-panda
         - panda install <Module1> <Module2>